Question: What’s the first thing an innkeeper does when there is no one at the Inn?

 And so we found ourselves in just that situation earlier this week.

 The first morning without guests is always a treat.
-The days leading up to Christmas, before the hubbub of the approaching holidays and the dawning of a new year, is the beginning of the quiet season at the High Pointe Inn.
+The days leading up to Christmas, before the hubbub of the approaching holidays and the dawning of a new year, is the beginning of the quiet season.
 I always look forward to the first morning after a busy season that I can pad upstairs in my slippers to have a quiet cup of coffee and read the local paper without having to worry about guests catching me in my pajamas.

 The sun shone brightly on a crystal clear December morn, and outside our kitchen window the dunes glistened in the distance.
 I could just make out Cape Cod Bay through the trees.
 Satisfied that the Inn was all decorated for the season, my Christmas cards stamped and in the mail to friends and family, and gifts ready to be wrapped awaiting me in the closet, I felt a certain satisfaction.

 When Rich appeared on the scene, I suggested trying a new place for breakfast the I read about recently on Facebook.
 Located at the airport in Chatham, the Hanger B Eatery sounded like just our cup of tea.
 With only a few tables and a bevy of private planes parked on the tarmac that surrounds the hanger itself, it seemed the perfect spot for such a sparkling morning.

 Chef Brian Erskine, formerly of the Chatham Bars Inn, opened the breakfast and lunch eatery in April of this year.
 Everything he serves is made from scratch, including biscuits, scones, donuts, and jams, and sourced locally.
 A proponent of the “Buy Fresh Buy Local Cape Cod” movement, chef Erskine prides himself on using only the freshest of ingredients including locally roasted coffee.